The Mosel Valley Wine Guide

 • Producer: This will give you a general impression of the winemaking quality and producer size.

 • Village Name: The village/commune will be mentioned first, usually appended with “er” indicating that it’s that particular village’s vineyard.
-The reason for this is because there are a lot of vineyards called “Würzgarten” (spice garden), “Sonnenuhr” (sun dial), “Rosenberg” (rose hill) and “Honigberg” (honey hill).
+The reason for this is that there are a lot of vineyards called “WĂŒrzgarten” (spice garden), “Sonnenuhr” (sundial), “Rosenberg” (rose hill) and “Honigberg” (honey hill).

-Global Warming: Sunshine durations each year in the Mosel Valley have increased by about 22 hours per decade since 1951.
+Global Warming: Since 1951, sunshine durations in the Mosel Valley have increased by about 22 hours per decade.
 This will cause changes to the region’s wines over time and may even change which vineyards are preferred.

 Megan-Cole-Blue-Red-Slate-Mosel-Soil